JanoschMenke/metis/README.md

-# Metis
+# Metis - A Python-Based User Interface to Collect Expert Feedback for Generative Chemistry Models

 Metis is GUI to enable the collection of accurate and detailed feedback on small molecules.
 At its core, it is built around [Esben Bjerrums](https://github.com/EBjerrum) [rdEditor](https://github.com/EBjerrum/rdeditor) using PySide2.

 **Table of Contents**